All About Energy Brokers

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-- Senior Energy Trader
+- Real Time Trader

 - Energy Scheduler

-Is There Job Demand for Energy Brokers?
+Job Demand for Energy Brokers

 The states with the most job growth for Energy Broker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.